The Wonderful Country: Reception

 In TIME's review, the magazine called it "...an honest book written with obvious care and even reserved passion..."
 The review added: "Neither Brady nor anyone else in the book is a successfully developed character, but with all its weaknesses 'The Wonderful Country' is still a western plus.
 What is extra comes in author Lea's fine descriptive writing, a love for the West that is conveyed with grace and dignity, an authentic sense of place."

 Lou Rodenberge, of McMurry College, said that the novel is: "...the best to date of all fiction created from materials of border life", from "The Southern Border" in A Literary History of the American West.

 "One of the finest of all Southwest novels by a Southwesterner, whose power with pencil and paint is perfectly matched by his way with words," said Lawrence Clark Powell.

-Adaptations
+Adaptation

-It became a 1959 film (with the same title) starring Robert Mitchum (also executive producer with his company, D.R.M.
-Productions, producing) and Julie London, directed by Robert Parrish, and Robert Ardrey adapted the book to the screenplay.
+It was made into a 1959 film with the same title, starring Robert Mitchum (also executive producer with his company, D.R.M.
+Productions, producing) and Julie London, directed by Robert Parrish.
+Robert Ardrey adapted the book to the screenplay.
 Lea also has a bit part as Mr. Peebles (the barber).
-Satchel Paige has a cameo role as the leader of an Afro-American unit of the U.S. Cavalry, the Buffalo Soldiers.
+Satchel Paige has a cameo role as the leader of an African-American unit of the U.S. Cavalry, the Buffalo Soldiers.
 Parrish went to Lea and ask him if he [Parrish] could direct it.
 The only money that Lea received from the picture was for his role as the barber.